scaarg/scaarg.github.io/_posts/2020-08-29-Let's-Talk-About-Joe-Black.md

 ...Sixty-five years.<br>
 Don't they go by in a blink....

 - - - -

+## And that's it...
+From my perspective.
+I hope you liked this little dumb analysis on different kinds of love I noticed in this classic.
+I think seeing this now that I'm older really opened my eyes to things I wouldn't have noticed when I was younger.
+Still, and I know this may seem insensible, but the scene when they kill Young Man in Coffee Shop cracks me up.
+Exaggerated as it is, I think it's portrayed like that to show the irony of not doing what you have to do before Death gets you.

-That's it from my perspective.
-Let me know if you have anything you want to share about this great but lenghty movie, I'm all yours @scaarg.
-Let's talk about Joe Black.
+Let me know if you have anything you want to share about this great but lenghty movie, I'm all yours at <a href="https://www.twitter.com/scaarg">@scaarg</a>.
+C'mon, let's talk about Joe Black.

 See ya!